Resource Guarding & Aggression: Can Your Dog Still Go to Day Care?

 • People: Dogs may display protective behaviors if they perceive someone as a valuable or special resource, such as their primary caregiver or even a doggie day care or overnight care employee with whom the dog has a real or perceived special relationship.

 The easiest way to keep everyone safe around a dog who resource guards is for the pet parent to tell the pet care facility.
 The employees (and perhaps another dog) will discover the resource guarding behavior, but only after the dog displays that behavior, potentially injuring a person or another dog.
 If you are a pet parent with a dog that resource guards, please let the pet care facility know!
-As discussed in a minute, a dog that resource guards can thrive at a pet care facility if everyone knows about the behavior and acts appropriately.
+A dog that resource guards can thrive at a pet care facility if everyone knows about the behavior and acts appropriately.

 Once a dog is identified as a resource guarder, the pet care facility can take several steps to keep everyone safe.
 The specific actions depend on the high value object.
 For example, if a dog guards a specific toy or even all toys, the dog day care or overnight care facility can take the basic step of asking the pet parent not to bring such items with the dog.
 If the item is already there, the item can be removed from the dog’s environment when the dog is elsewhere.
 For example, if a dog guards a toy the dog day care/overnight care facility can remove the toy when the dog is engaged in an activity elsewhere at the facility.